Zolfo Springs, Florida: History

 Early prosperity in the area (where the settlement was known as "Zolfo") was due to its location along the Florida Cracker Trail, a cattle trail from Bradenton to Fort Pierce.
 Cattle herded from this area and the Florida Heartland was run to the coasts along this route as early as 1850.
 The Florida Cracker Trail today includes parts of State Road 64 and State Road 66 through Zolfo Springs.

-In 1886, transportation improved through Zolfo when the Florida Southern Railway (later the Atlantic Coast Line Railroad) was built through the town on its way from Bartow to Punta Gorda.
+In 1886, transportation improved through Zolfo when the Florida Southern Railway (which later became the Atlantic Coast Line Railroad) was built through the town on its way from Bartow to Punta Gorda.
 The railroad built a depot in the town and a post office was established the same year.
 The railroad was removed in the early 1980s.
 Today US 17 runs along the former railroad right of way (with Main Street being the original alignment of US 17).

-It was officially incorporated as a municipality on October 18, 1904, as the "Town of Zolfo", but was officially renamed as the "Town of Zolfo Springs" on September 13, 1909.
+It was officially incorporated as a municipality on October 18, 1904, as the "Town of Zolfo", and was officially renamed a few years later as the "Town of Zolfo Springs", on September 13, 1909.

 Geography

-The approximate coordinates for the Town of Zolfo Springs is located at the geographic center of Hardee County, at (27.496211, –81.796878).
+The Town of Zolfo Springs is located at the geographic center of Hardee County in the Florida Heartland.

 U.S. Route 17 runs through the center of town, leading north 4 mi to Wauchula, the county seat, and south 20 mi to Arcadia.
 Florida State Road 64 crosses the northern side of town, leading northeast 18 mi to Avon Park and west 50 mi to Bradenton.
 SR 66 leaves US 17 at the center of Zolfo Springs and leads east 25 mi to U.S. Route 27 at the south end of Sebring.

 According to the United States Census Bureau, Zolfo Springs has a total area of 4.5 km2, all of it land.

 The Peace River, which flows south to Punta Gorda, forms part of the northern town boundary.
 Pioneer Park Lake and Pioneer Park are also inside the town's boundaries.